What is this place?

 We’re not the best fortune tellers, but we do have a pretty good idea of what we’re planning for… Check out our strategic plan that’s guiding us through the next five years.

-Check dates for shows, gallery openings, classes, workshops, meetings, orientations, and silkscreening.
+Check out dates for upcoming classes, gallery openings, workshops, meetings, orientations, and when the silkscreening studio is open.

 *Register online for any of our upcoming classes.*